Skip to main content

 Why this happens: Usually, impatience.
 A strategy needs 2-3 quarters to show results.
 If leadership evaluates the strategy after 6 weeks and pivots because metrics have not moved yet, no strategy ever gets a fair test.

 What good looks like: Set a strategy with a 12-month horizon.
 Review it quarterly.
 Adjust tactics (how you execute) every quarter.
-Change the strategy itself only if the underlying assumptions have been invalidated — not because results are slow.
+Change the strategy itself only if the underlying assumptions have been invalidated.
+Not because results are slow.
+For practical frameworks on when and how to adapt strategy in response to market disruptions without abandoning your core thesis, see strategic agility lessons from market disruptions.

 Figma committed to "design tool for teams" for years before the collaboration bet paid off.
 They did not pivot to "design tool for individuals" when early adoption was slow.
 They doubled down, built multiplayer editing, and waited for the market to catch up with their thesis.